About the project

 Stephen originally developed the software in his spare time, but by 2014 he had reached the limit of his own and his developer’s capabilities, and knew that if he wanted to reach a wider audience with TextInspector, he’d need help.

-Stephen met our MD, Nik Roberts, and over a coffee they agreed a plan: Stephen would teach us everything that we needed to know about lexical analysis, and we would help turn TextInspector into the world-class product that Stephen knew it could be.
+Stephen met our MD, Nik Roberts, and over a coffee they agreed on a plan: Stephen would teach us everything that they needed to know about lexical analysis, and we would help turn TextInspector into the world-class product that Stephen knew it could be.

-With Stephen’s expertise, we began regularly rolling out new features for TextInspector, including a major design overhaul, integration with PayPal, a one-page scorecard feature, innovative lexical analysis tools, and much-improved management tools for the TextInspector team.
+With Stephen’s expertise, we regularly rolled out new features for TextInspector, including integration with PayPal, a one-page scorecard feature, innovative lexical analysis tools, and much-improved management tools for the TextInspector team.